JackBlueBird/LJMD_hpc_24_group_3/01-ljmd/README.md

 ## A Simple LJ Many-Body Simulator - Optimization and Parallelization

+This report shows the results of the optimization we performed for the Lennard-Jones Potential for Many-Body simulator.
+Throughout the work process, the three members of the group contributed hard.
+In general, the work was divided as follows:

+ - Single-core optimization (assigned to Ludwig Asturi)
+ - MPI parallelization (assigned to Giacomo Zuccarino)
+ - OMP parallelization  (assigned to Gustavo Paredes)

+ Mainly the optimizations focused on the force and Verlet functions, more than anything the force function was the one we worked on the most.

 ### The LJ Model for Liquid Argon

 Cubic box of particles with a Lennard-Jones type pair-wise additive interaction